-The trial will be analysed on both an intention to treat basis and a per protocol basis.
+The primary analysis of the trial will be on an intention to treat basis, including all participants whose TAVI procedure is started according to the group to which they were randomised irrespective of whether they received the intervention as allocated.
+In addition, a per protocol analysis and complier average causal effect analysis will also be performed.
 Full details will be included in the separate Statistical Analysis Plan.